wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2box-datasets.en.md

 !!!
 Note "Data Type Templates"

     There are multiple templates available in the wis2box-webapp dataset editor.
 A template will pre-populate the form with suggested default values appropriate for the data type.
-This includes suggested title and keywords for the metadata and pre-configured data mappings.
+This includes suggested title and keywords for the metadata and pre-configured data plugins.
 The topic will be fixed to the default topic for the data type.

     For the purpose of the training we will use the **weather/surface-based-observations/synop** data type which includes data plugins that ensure the data is transformed into BUFR format before being published.